TypeRocket/docs/v5/localization.md

 TypeRocket provides limited static strings for translation because of its dynamic nature.

-*Note: Localization is being enhanced in the future v1.1 release, and manual POT file editing will still be required.
-However, there will be much better targeting in the new version.*
+! **Note**: Localization is being enhanced in the future v1.1 release, and manual POT file editing will still be required.
+However, there will be much better targeting in the new version.

 1. [Implications of Manually Editing PO Files](https://wordpress.stackexchange.com/a/327809/197)
 2. [WordPress Internationalization Docs](https://developer.wordpress.org/themes/functionality/internationalization/)